lowrycito/handbook/pages/study-manual-general-handbook-9-relief-society.md

 The stake Relief Society presidency teaches the ward Relief Society presidency about these responsibilities.
-They may do this during stake leadership meetings and by visiting ward Relief Society presidency meetings (see 29.3.4).
+They may do this during stake leadership meetings, ward Relief Society presidency meetings, and personal visits with Relief Society presidents (see 29.3.4).

 Through her service, the ward Relief Society president supports the bishop in focusing on the youth and on his unique responsibilities.